sulfuror/rescript-sh/README.md

 all crashed.
 So, the problems that I had were that after killing all processes or viewing the log files, the backups were there but the `prune` process was killed.
-That leads me to problems with the "trees not found" and runnin `check` was giving me problems.
+That leads me to problems with the "trees not found" and runnin `check` was giving me errors.
 I solved this problems using:
 * `restic rebuild-index`
 * `restic check --read-data`
 * `restic prune`